mixpanel/docs/pages/docs/cohort-sync/webhooks.md

   * **mixpanel_cohort_name**: The cohort name, editable via the Mixpanel UI.
   * **mixpanel_cohort_description**: The cohort description, editable via the Mixpanel UI.
   * **mixpanel_session_id**: An identifier for this export.
 Mixpanel sends large cohorts over multiple messages; mixpanel_session_id uniquely identifies a set of requests that correspond to the same export.
   * **page_info**: An object containing "total_pages", i.e. the number of total messages for the given session ID, and "page_count", the index of which page this message is (e.g. message 6 of 10, in the example below).
-You may use this value to know if/when you’ve collected the full set of messages for an export.
+You may use this value to know if/when you've collected the full set of messages for an export.
   * **members**: The list of users being added or removed from the cohort.
 We include `email`, `mixpanel_distinct_id`, `first_name`, and `last_name` to help identify the user.

 You can download the Swagger spec [here](https://mxpnl.notion.site/Cohort-Webhook-Yaml-17d35e8ca78245fdbfa0aa4fcbb56596).